justanotherkevin/TicTacToe/README.md

 # TTT-with-minimax
->Tic Tac Toe with minimax algorithm
+>Tic Tac Toe with minimax algorithm.
+[Play it here](https://polymer940c.github.io/TicTacToe/)
 ![alt text](https://github.com/polymer940c/TTT-with-minimax/blob/master/TTT.gif "Demo TTT")

 I recently was request to make an unbeatable game of tic tac toe.
 It was a fun and very humbling project that taught me a ton.
 If you want to give it a shot, just follow the instruction below.